-Provides on-call coverage to address needs on a twenty-four hour basis.
+Is on call to address emergency needs on a twenty-four-hour basis.

-Monitors program fiscal operations, and develops annual budget in consultation with Deputy Director and Finance Department.
+Monitors fiscal operations, and develops annual budget in consultation with the Deputy Executive Director and Finance Department.

 Assists in the development of proposals and/or contracts with funding or potential funding sources.